Follow Along Program

-- A professional, most often a nurse, may visit with you (in person or over the phone) to tell you more about the program and find out more about your child.
+- An early childhood professional, most often a nurse, may visit with you (in person or over the phone) to tell you more about the program and find out more about your child.

 - Handouts with fun activities for you to do with your child are also sent to you.